clusterdock/topology_mapr/README.rst

       -h, --help            show this help message and exit

     MapR arguments:
+      --license-credentials credentials
+                            MapR license credentials to use in the format username:password (default: None)
-      --mapr-version ver    MapR version to use (default: 5.2.0) --mep-version ver     MEP version to use (default: None) --node-disks map      Map of node names to block devices (default: None)
+      --license-url url     URL to MapR license file location (default: None) --mapr-version ver    MapR version to use (default: 5.2.0) --mep-version ver     MEP version to use (default: None) --node-disks map      Map of node names to block devices (default: None)